gengstrand/gengstrand.github.io/_posts/2025-04-11-static-code-analysis.md

 ### Conclusion: Diverse Landscapes

-Our static analysis journey across these eight open-source projects reveals a diverse landscape:
+Our static analysis journey across these eight open-source projects reveals a diverse landscape.

 **Scale & Scope:** Projects like Elasticsearch, Spark, and Lucene demonstrate massive scale, potentially acting as "kitchen sinks" covering broad functionality within their domains.
 Elasticsearch stands out for both its size and average per-file complexity.